mads-byte/mads-byte/README.md

 - 👋 Hi, I’m @mads-byte
 - 👀 I’m interested in pc building and full stack development
-- 🌱 I’m currently learning JavaScript and Korean
+- 🌱 I’m currently learning JavaScript
-- ⚡ Fun fact: I want to move to Puerto Rico some day
+- ⚡ Fun fact: I am also currently learning Korean

 <!---
 mads-byte/mads-byte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.